meggitt/Crypt-It/README.md

 # Crypt-It
-![Crypt-It by Meghana Chevva](images/crypt-it.gif) Crypt-It is a robust Node.js application designed for secure file sharing and management.
-It empowers users with seamless registration, authentication, and file handling capabilities while prioritizing data security through advanced encryption techniques.
+![Crypt-It by Meghana Chevva](images/crypt-it.gif)

+Crypt-It is a robust Node.js application designed for secure file sharing and management.
+It provides users with seamless registration, authentication, and file handling capabilities while prioritizing data security through advanced encryption techniques.
 Whether you're uploading sensitive documents or collaborating on confidential projects, Crypt-It ensures that your information remains private and protected at every step.

 ## Table of Contents